 Thomas Cook UK Limited (TCUL) and TCIM Limited collectively owned 76.8% of equity shares in TCIL.
 In February 2012, they decided to divest their share in the company through an auction process.
 A potential acquirer would have attained the shareholding of over 75% through this transaction.
 Hence, a subsequent open offer to the equity shareholders of the company would have been required as well.

 Managing Director, Fairbridge Capital Pvt.
 Ltd. (India)

 The deal was pegged to be one of the most prominent buyout transactions in India for that year.
-In this role, it had to evaluate the business – the existing set up, the growth opportunities, the latent value and liabilities – within tight timelines and bid accordingly against other prominent private equity players.
-Moreover, once Fairbridge’s second round bid, which was binding in nature, was accepted and the transaction documents signed, it had to be ready to announce the open offer process the very next day.
+In this role, it had to evaluate the business – the existing setup, the growth opportunities, the latent value, and liabilities – within tight timelines and bid accordingly against other prominent private equity players.
+Moreover, once Fairbridge’s second-round bid, which was binding, was accepted and the transaction documents signed, it had to be ready to announce the open offer process the very next day.
 The open offer process then had to follow through within SEBI’s prescribed timelines.